2013-2014 Primary Care Sports Medicine Fellows

 He attended the American Medical Society for Sports Medicine and American Osteopathic Academy for Sports Medicine Conferences 2011 and 2012.
 Mark has presented research at both meetings.

 In his spare time, Mark plays basketball and tennis and enjoys running.
 He is also fluent in French and Arabic.

-After his completion of UNC Sports Medicine Fellowship Program, Dr. Sakr is a Primary Care Physician with Carolina Family Practice and Sports Medicine in Raleigh, North Carolina.
+Dr. Sakr completed his fellowship on June 29, 2012 and currently holds the position as a Primary Care Physician with Carolina Family Practice and Sports Medicine in Raleigh, North Carolina.